Alternate format: Canadian Common Criteria program instructions v1.8 (PDF, 500 KB)

 The Cyber Center will consider requests from testing labs for milestone deadline extensions.
 The testing lab shall detail why they are unable to meet the deadline, propose a reasonable extension period, and describe the measures they will take to meet the new date.

-When an evaluation misses either of the Design/Entropy or Testing milestone deadlines, the Cyber Centre will remove the IT product from the Products in Evaluation list.
-However, the testing lab may continue with the evaluation, and the evaluation will remain eligible for certification, provided that the testing lab meets the Final Evaluation milestone deadline.
+When an evaluation misses a milestone deadline, taking into account any deadline extensions that have previously been granted, the Cyber Centre will remove the IT product from the Products in Evaluation list.
+However, the testing lab may continue with the evaluation, and the evaluation will remain eligible for certification.

 The Cyber Centre leverages the results of the Cryptographic Module Validation Program (CMVP) and the Cryptographic Algorithm Validation Program (CAVP) to ensure that evaluators adequately evaluate cryptographic modules and algorithms within the scope of an evaluation.